International Journal of Applied Dental Sciences

 Clinical manifestations of this special entity differ from those of adult sialolithiasis in some aspects, that is, shorter duration of obstructive symptoms, smaller and distally located calculi.

 We report a case of a 9-year-old boy with a sialolith in the left anterior Wharton’s duct.
 Radiographic and clinical examination confirmed this diagnosis.
 The calculus was removed transorally under local anaesthesia.
 Follow-up examinations showed recovery of the function of the affected gland.

 How to cite this article:

-Meryem Lamrani Alaoui, Chaimaa Hajbaoui and Hakima Chhoul.
+Meryem Lamrani Alaoui, Chaimaa Hajbaoui, Hakima Chhoul.
 Surgical management of submandibular gland sialolithiasis in a children: A case report and literature review.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 145-149.
+Int J Appl Dent Sci 2019;5(2):145-149.